Russian peacekeepers’ vehicles pass freely along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass freely along Lachin-Khankendi road

-Peaceful protesters on Thursday ensured the free passage of two passenger cars and two trucks of Russian peacekeepers through the protest area.
+The peaceful protesters on Monday ensured the free passage of two cars and eight trucks of Russian peacekeepers through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.